PurpleI2P/i2pd_docs_en/docs/devs/i2pd-specifics.md

 ======================================

 # SAM
-SESSION CREATE and DEST GENERATE support additional parameter CRYPTO_TYPE specifing crypto type for new local destination
+SESSION CREATE and DEST GENERATE support additional parameter CRYPTO_TYPE specifying crypto type for new local destination

 new values for SIGNATURE_TYPE
 GOST_GOSTR3411256_GOSTR3410CRYPTOPROA or 9